-- Use back burners and turn pot handles toward the back of the stove to prevent knocking the pots over or children pulling them down. - Keep children away from the stove when cooking by using a safety gate for younger children and marking with tape a 3-foot "no-kid zone" for older children. - Use oven mitts when cooking or handling hot food and drinks. - Stir and test food cooked in the microwave before serving; open heated containers away from you from back to front.
+- Use back burners and turn pot handles toward the back of the stove to prevent knocking the pots over or children pulling them down. - Keep children away from the stove when cooking by using a safety gate for younger children and marking, with tape, a 3-foot "no-kid zone" for older children. - Use oven mitts when cooking or handling hot food and drinks. - Stir and test food cooked in the microwave before serving; open heated containers away from you, opening from back to front.

-The Prince William County Fire & Rescue System Chief Tim Keen states, "Holidays are meant for fun-filled cherished moments, not memories of visits to the emergency room.
+Chief Tim Keen, of the Prince William County Fire & Rescue System, states, "Make holiday moments fun-filled cherished memories, not memories of visits to the emergency room.
 Whether cooking during the holiday season or anytime throughout the year, take the necessary precautions to protect you and your loved ones from fires, fire injuries or worse."